furqan-shah2/ML-classification-numerical-data/index.md

 In this step, we split the dataset into two parts.
 We use 80% of the data to train our model and 20% to test its performance.
-This is a common approach in machine learning to avoid overfitting.
+This is a common approach in machine learning to avoid over-fitting and test model efficiency.

 ``` r
 # Set seed for reproducibility